quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Objects/car_library.rst

 Component Extrinsics
 ^^^^^^^^^^^^^^^^^^^^
 "Extrinsics" refer to the external relationship of an object with respect to a specific frame of reference (in this case the body center of the QCar).
 Sometimes it's important to know specific distances and orientation of extrinsic components, for instance, this can be use for obstacle detection and camera calibration.
 You will find a list of the important extrinsics below.

 Distances From Body Center
 """"""""""""""""""""""""""
-All distance in QCar's virtual enviroment are 10 times larger then in real life.
+All distances of the QCar in its virtual enviroment are 10 times larger then in real life.
-Therefore the distances to important components have been scaled appropriately below:
+Therefore the distances to important components have been scaled appropriately
+below:

 .. table::
     :widths: 11, 11, 11, 11